shainachen/react-music/README.md

 ~~~

 Access your application (built with the specifications from the 'manifest.yml' file) by curling the URL given near the end
 of the output from the command.
+Access the raw data by curling the `/albums` endpoint.

 To run the full React Music Application, be sure to push the [frontend](https://github.com/shainachen/react-music-js) to
 Cloud Foundry, as well.
 You will then be ready to add services!